 As a landlord in California, you should always be aware of the rights and responsibilities of both you and your tenants.
-These laws can vary from state to state, so knowing the laws specific to California is crucial for you and your business.
+Rules and Regulations can vary from state to state, so knowing the laws specific to California is crucial for you and your business.

-If you’ve ever wondered about the landlord-tenant laws in California, keep reading for a comprehensive overview of important landlord and tenant rights, responsibilities, and laws.
+If you’ve ever wondered about California landlord-tenant laws, keep reading for a comprehensive overview of your legal rights and responsibilities, as well as local regulations in the state of California.

 California Tenant Rights and Responsibilities

-According to state law, tenants have their own sets of rights and responsibilities.
-The following are the rights of a tenant in California:
+In California, each tenant has their own set of rights and responsibilities.
+The following are the legal rights of a California tenant:

 - The right to live in a habitable environment.

-- The right to remain in the home until there has been a legal eviction process.
+- The right to remain in the home until there has been a legal eviction process with proper notice.

-- Keep the rental home in a clean and sanitary condition during their tenancy.
+- Keep the unit in a clean and sanitary condition during their tenancy.

 - Keep fixtures clean.